apeace/devicefarm/Readme.md

 This is an alpha release for testing.
 Work is ongoing to stabilize this feature set for version 1.0.

-See our [issue tracker](https://github.com/ride/devicefarm/issues) for known bugs.
+See our [issue tracker](https://github.com/ride/devicefarm/issues) for known bugs, improvements, and maintenance work.

 Right now only Android instrumentation tests are supported, and only command-line usage is supported.

 Future work:

- * v1.0 - Stabilize the existing feature set, higher level of unit-test coverage, automated releases (continuous delivery through CI).
+ * [v1.0](https://github.com/ride/devicefarm/milestones/v1.0.0) - Stabilize the existing feature set, higher level of unit-test coverage, automated releases (continuous delivery through CI).
  * v1.1 - Update to latest version with `devicefarm update`.
  * v1.x - Integrate with Github.
  * v2.0 - Rework `devicefarm.yml` format, introduce support for iOS and additional test types.